 I have bravely slayed the dragons of my past and re-claimed myself in the process.
 You have the same kind of courage and resilience within you too.

 It’s my mission to support you, your child, your family on your own journey.
-My counseling practice is designed to give you the space and the tools you need to face your fear and struggles so you can heal and find hope.
+Pathfinders Counseling is designed to give you the space and the tools you need to face your fear and struggles so you can heal and find hope.